shahhh-z/YourSpotifyTopStats/README.md

 This website displays a Spotify user's top stats and allows the creation of Spotify playlists that contain the user's top songs.

 URL: https://shahhhz.pythonanywhere.com/
+If the website does not load at first, reload the page.

 Here is a demonstration of how the website should run: